mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 4. On the **Create policy** page, select the **JSON** tab.

-5. Copy the contents of your policy JSON file ([Forge](../_templates/aws-batch/forge-policy.json) or [Launch](../_templates/aws-batch/launch-policy.json), depending on the policy being created) and replace the default text in the policy editor area under the JSON tab.
+5. Copy the contents of your policy JSON file ([Forge](https://github.com/seqeralabs/nf-tower-aws/blob/master/forge/forge-policy.json) or [Launch](https://github.com/seqeralabs/nf-tower-aws/blob/master/launch/launch-policy.json), depending on the policy being created) and replace the default text in the policy editor area under the JSON tab.
+To create a Launch user, you must also create the [S3 bucket write policy](https://github.com/seqeralabs/nf-tower-aws/blob/master/launch/s3-bucket-write.json) separately to attach to your Launch user.

 6. Select **Next: Tags**.